Monday-Friday8:00 a.m. -5:30 p.m.

 The Jefferson County Regional Crime Laboratory is responsible for crime scene response and processing, polygraph tests, forensic photography, latent print comparison, questioned documents, controlled-substance analysis and clandestine drug laboratory analysis.
 The laboratory also provides training to the Jefferson County Sheriff's Office deputy and citizens' academies and the crime scene technician program.

 Four full-time and nearly 30 volunteer victim advocates respond to the needs of crime and crisis victims by providing crisis intervention, support, referrals and help with the criminal justice process.
 Advocates work with victims on-scene or immediately following a traumatic event, and they may refer victims to mental health professionals for long-term care or community assistance programs.
-Work done by the victim services unit is based on the Colorado Victim's Bill of Rights.
-Victim Services also administers the "Deputy Hugs" adopt-a-bear program.
-See more information on victim services and victims' rights on our victim services page.
+Work done by the Victim Services Unit is based on the Colorado Victim's Bill of Rights.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511